 6. Choose slimline appliances to save on space

-When it comes to shopping for small kitchen ideas, often it's the need for appliances that makes maximising space more challenging.
-Opting for slimline versions is a great solution; it not only saves space but will probably better suit your needs and decrease your energy use.
+When it comes to choosing appliances for a small or even tiny kitchen, opting for slimline versions is a great solution to tight spaces.
+Not only will you save on space but it will probably better suit your needs and decrease your energy use too.

 Check out these colourful kitchens ideas for more inspiration.